BecksHookham/coding_challenges.md/README.md

 * Easy to read.
 * Easy to change.

-#### Secondary goals
+#### The Purpose of Practice Tech Tests

-By the end of the week, you should:
+These tech tests are adapted from real tech tests taken from junior interviews.
+They are designed to support you to

-* Feel more confident in your ability to complete a tech test.
+* grow confident in your ability to complete a tech test.
-* Have developed a structured process that uses TDD and OO design skills to solve complex problems.
+* develop a structured process that uses TDD and OO design skills to solve complex problems.

 #### Tech Test Process